djwei96/MPSUM/readme.md

 If you have any questions or suggestions, please feel free to contact the contirbutors mentioned above.<br>
 ## STRUCTURE AND EXPLANATION
 ### Structure
-The directory structure of these files should be as follows.
+The directory structure of our projects should be as follows.
 ```
 |--MPSUM
 	|--core